Vogeltak/maxcrone.org/content/fiction/2023-09-29-dark-historians.md

 People like to tell how their old age has made these creatures stand outside of time and attain a more god-like lens, pushing them to wager and bet on the human course of life amongst themselves for fun, requiring a small push-or-shove here and there to make fate roll their way.

 Historians only started turning to this tale after a peculiar find in nineteen-ninety-eight.
-Authorities in Genoa had found a broken body on a stone beach with hwaves crashing over it.
+Authorities in Genoa had found a broken body on a stone beach with waves crashing over it.
 Autopsy revealed that the corpse was years old, but its decomposition was nearly nonexistent.
 They also established the nails to be at least two thousand years old.
 The whole case was quickly sealed off, with individuals higher up the chains of secrecy starting a frantic investigation.